nzaillian/marcellus/README.md

   command="/home/git/marcellus/bin/marcellus authenticate joesmith", [other options] ssh-rsa [user's public key]

 This means that when user "joesmith" logs in the command "bin/marcellus" (relative to install root) is executed.
-As explained above, it has access to the original command issues to the ssh endpoint in the "SSH\_ORIGINAL\_COMMAND" environment variable, so it can choose whether to shell out and execute it with git shell (allow repo access) or ignore it (effectively deny repo access).
+As explained above, it has access to the original command issued to the ssh endpoint in the "SSH\_ORIGINAL\_COMMAND" environment variable, so it can choose whether to shell out and execute it with git shell (allow repo access) or ignore it (effectively deny repo access).
 How does it know what to do?

 First, it parses out the repo path from the command issued by the user.
 It then checks the target repo for a special file called ".mc-access".
 This file (also